 1 KRS § 403.270(2)

 What factors will a judge look at when deciding custody?

 When deciding the child’s best interests, the judge will look at all relevant factors, including:

-- the wishes of the child’s parents and any de facto custodian as to the child’s custody (see below for definition of “de facto custodian”);
+- the wishes of the child’s parents and any de facto custodian as to the child’s custody – see Who can file for custody? for definition of “de facto custodian”;

 - the child’s preference for who s/he wants to have custody - however, the judge will also consider any influence that a parent or de facto custodian may have over the child’s wishes;